lidofinance/docs/docs/contracts/lido.md

 | `_recipient`   | `address` | Address of recipient |
 | `_sharesAmount`| `uint256` | Amount of shares     |

-#### Returns:
+#### Returns

 Amount of transferred tokens.

 ### increaseAllowance()

-Atomically increases the allowance granted to `_spender` by the caller by `_addedValue`
+Atomically increases the allowance granted to `_spender` by the caller by `_addedValue`.

-This is an alternative to `approve` that can be used as a mitigation for problems described [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol#L42)
+This is an alternative to `approve` that can be used as a mitigation for problems described [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol#L42).

 ```sol
 function increaseAllowance(address _spender, uint256 _addedValue) returns (bool)